xiaopeng12138/MaiDXR/README.md

 - √ Add button vibration
 - √ Add 3rd person camera
 - √ Add 2p
-- Add Multiplay
 - √ Add custom button
 - √ Support 1p only capture
+- √ Add in game setting panel
+- Add Multiplay
 - Add visual touch and button feedback
-- √ Add in game setting panel

-Huge thanks to HelloKS and derole1
+Huge thanks to HelloKS, derole1, and every one in BSAH

 If you want to add any function pls commit PR, I will accept it as soon as possible and make a new build/release.